 Effect: This card gains 500 ATK for each Clockwork Counter on the field.

 Tinplate Necromancer (Monster)

 0 ATK/0 DEF

-Note: The above six cards first debuted in this chapter.
+Note: These five cards first debuted in this chapter.

 Author's Note: Sorry for another long wait, but with Spring Break next week, I can assure you that another chapter will be up shortly!
 In fact, I've already started the next couple of chapters as an added motivation!
 Stay tuned for the next one which is looking to be one of my favorite ones that I've ever written!
 Here's a preview…

 Yuma is released from the hospital early, but wakes up to find that his sister has already transported his belongings back to their house.
 When Yuma shows up to grab his items and return back to the World Duel Carnival, he finds someone unexpected waiting for him.
 Yuma can't believe his eyes when he sees who it is!
 However, all is not what it seems when he's challenged to a duel, and it's even worse when Astral turns up missing!
 Who is Yuma's mysterious rival and what will happen in the duel that will change Yuma's life forever?
 Find out next time!